WSU-cshimizu/ceg4110-group-project-not-my-fortepiano/deliverables/user-stories.md

 # User Story Compendium
 ## User Stories
-## As a competitive gamer, I want to be challenged by other surival mode players' high score, even if I cannot beat their score.
+### As a competitive gamer, I want to be challenged by other surival mode players' high scores, even if I cannot beat their scores.
 ### As an aspiring musician, I want to be able to select and use the Free Play mode to experiment with writing my own music.
 ###
 ###